gcallah/BookReviews/atherton.md

 essence... of things" (p.
 157).

 I find it very interesting,
-given how evolution-oriented philosophers often believe they are putting forward a novel idea when they contend that our minds evolved for survival, not truth-seeking, that Berkeley recognized this position in 1713, and felt he was able to dismiss it.
+given how naturalist philosophers often believe they are putting forward a novel idea when they contend that our minds evolved for survival, not truth-seeking, that Berkeley recognized this position in 1713, and show that it was based upon false premises.

 ## Conclusion